 Day Services: This includes Community Integration, Day Habilitation, Individual Skills Development and agency-based Personal Assistance.
-Division provider relations staff work with interested providers on completing their current or projected costs detail.
+Division provider relations staff work with interested providers on completing a budget packet.
 The forms in the packet allow the potential provider to report its cost to provide a specific waiver service.
 The reported costs are reviewed by staff.
 Each provider's rate is set based on reported costs with the condition the rate must not exceed the maximum allowable set by the state for that particular service code.